mitmedialab/opal_msgs/README.md

     - hides all "correct" and "incorrect" visual feedback for all objects tagged correct or incorrect

 - 18 setup story scene:
-    -JSON object with relevant properties, see below
+    - JSON object with relevant properties, see below
     - in a social stories game, sets up the initial game scene that the story scenes are loaded into

 Some commands should be accompanied by a set of properties.
 For example, if you